gboehl/dynare/doc/manual/source/the-model-file.rst

-    Then it initializes parameters (including ``lab_rat``, excluding :math:`\alpha`), computes the steady state (using guess values for endogenous, including :math:`\alpha`), then saves values of parameters and endogenous at steady state in a file, using the ``save_params_and_steady_state`` command.
+    Then it initializes parameters (including ``lab_rat``, excluding :math:`\alpha`), computes the steady state (using guess values for endogenous, including :math:`\alpha`), then saves values of parameters and variables at steady state in a file, using the ``save_params_and_steady_state`` command.

-``simul.mod``
+``simulate.mod``

     This file computes the simulation.
 It begins with::

         @#define steady = 0
         @#include "modeqs.mod"

-    Then it loads values of parameters and endogenous at steady state from file, using the ``load_params_and_steady_state`` command, and computes the simulations.
+    Then it loads values of parameters and variables at steady state from file, using the ``load_params_and_steady_state`` command, and computes the simulations.